NealW1993/CarbonOmni/README.md

 ### Setup

-1. Clone the repo into a GitHub repository (or fork https://github.com/crbnos/carbon/fork).
-If you plan to use the code in production, [acquire a commercial license](https://carbon.ms/sales) to comply with the BSL license.
+1. Clone the repo into a public GitHub repository (or fork https://github.com/crbnos/carbon/fork).
+If want to make the repo private, you should [acquire a commercial license](https://carbon.ms/sales) to comply with the AGPL license.

    ```sh
    git clone https://github.com/crbnos/carbon.git